 A standard travel insurance policy will usually cover you for the following:

 If you are travelling abroad you need to ensure you have sufficient cover for medical treatment.
 The cost of medical treatment outside of the UK is usually very expensive so it is essential that you have an insurance policy that will cover any medical bills should you fall ill whilst travelling.
-Medical treatment cover is likely to vary between £5m - £15m, which may seem excessive but depending on where you are travelling to, medical bills can quickly add up.
-It is also worth noting that some travel insurance providers may exclude any treatment provided by a private hospital, so you will need to check the T&C's of your policy documents carefully.
+Medical treatment cover is likely to vary between £5m - £15m, with some providers even offering unlimited cover, which may seem excessive but depending on where you are travelling to, medical bills can quickly add up.
+It is also worth noting that some travel insurance providers may exclude any treatment provided by a private hospital, so you will need to check the T&Cs of your policy documents carefully.

 Repatriation is the process of bringing you back to the UK should you need to come home early or require additional treatment when you return.
 Repatriation costs can be expensive as you may need to travel in a specialist aircraft or be returned home from a remote location.
 Repatriation is likely to be covered on all standard travel insurance policies (it is usually listed along with medical cover) and the amount of cover is likely to vary between £1m - £10m.